Grace Duah

 Grace Duah is an American actress.
 She is best known for playing Shan Barnes in the HBO Max teen drama series Gossip Girl.

 Early life

-Harris was born in Virginia to first generation Ghanian parents.
+Harris was born in Virginia to first generation Ghanaian parents.
 Her parents moved to the states when her mother was 5-6 months pregnant with her.
 Both of her parents worked as nurses.
 Originally planning on becoming an engineer she was inspired to get into acting after her theater teacher in high school told her she could become a star.
 She attended Pace University in New York City to study screen acting, graduating in 2020.

 Career

 Prior to starting out as an actress Duah worked as a personal assistant on The Late Show With Stephen Colbert and in marketing for six months at BET.
 Her biggest role so far has been playing Shan Barnes in Gossip Girl.
 She revealed she was crying after she got the phone call saying she got the role.
 Originally cast to be a guest star she was upped to a series regular for season 2.